Yemen: The Tribal Islamists

 A shorter Islah election document in 2003 mentions “supporting the Palestinian’s jihad and legitimate struggle against the Zionist occupation,” but Islah has never shown any inclination to join causes or struggles outside Yemen’s border except in symbolic fashion.
 Islah has never pursued special links to Hamas or any other organization with a terrorist designation.

-In 2012, Islah again joined the governing coalition in Yemen, pledging to stay until the transitional period ends in 2014.
-The party has strengthened its political position.
-At the same time, power in Yemen is more of a curse than a blessing.
+In 2012, Islah again joined the governing coalition in Yemen, pledging to stay until the transitional period ended.
+But power in Yemen is often more of a curse than a blessing.
 Islah’s political hand was weakened as the government came under attack by the Houthis and was unable to provide effective governance under Hadi’s weakened rule.

-As part of the coalition, Islah faces a chronically weak economy further damaged by months of conflict.
+As part of the government, Islah faces a chronically weak economy further damaged by years of conflict.
 Water and resource shortages threaten large population centers.
 And a series of intractable tribal conflicts have inhibited foreign investment, damaged critical infrastructure, and stunted social development.
-The post-Saleh government has to counter three security challenges: an increasingly antagonistic and assertive al Qaeda branch in southern Yemen, the southern Hirak secession movement, and the northern rebellion by the Shiite Houthi clan.

 Yet Islah is part of a wide-ranging coalition that includes southern moderates, tribal leaders, and technocrats and it is likely to survive in one form or another – even as its tribal wing battles the Houthis.
 To stabilize Yemen, the transition government’s top domestic priority will be trying to convince the Houthis and the more radical members of the Hirak to join efforts to rebuild Yemen.
-The transition government will also, however, need investments or aid from the international community to prevent the Arab world’s poorest country from becoming a failed state.
+The transition government will also need foreign aid or investment to prevent the Arab world’s poorest country from becoming a failed state.

 Leslie Campbell is senior associate at the National Democratic Institute and regional director for the Middle East and North Africa.
-Since 2009, Campbell has made twelve trips to Yemen to discuss issues of political reform and dialogue among political factions as an alternative to conflict.
+Since 2009, Campbell has made a number of trips to Yemen to discuss issues of political reform and dialogue among political factions as an alternative to conflict.